klamberth27/TeamsInventory/README.md

 ## Script Overview

-This PowerShell script pulls inventory data for a given list of users from a CSV file, processes Microsoft Teams data for each user, and exports the results to a new CSV file.
+This PowerShell script pulls Microsoft Teams inventory data for a given list of users from a CSV file, processes Microsoft Teams data for each user, and exports the results to a new CSV file.
 The script ensures that the necessary module (`MicrosoftTeams`) is installed and imported before proceeding.

 ## Prerequisites